Juan Bravo: Biography

 Juan Bravo was born around 1483, in the city of Atienza in Spain.
 His father was Gonzalo Ortega Bravo de Laguna, the director of the fort, and his mother was María de Mendoza, daughter of the Count of Montagudo.
 Juan Bravo was the nephew of Juan de Ortega Bravo de Laguna, the bishop of the parishes of Ciudad Rodrigo, Calahorra and Coria and was the second cousin of Luisa de Medrano and the first cousin of her mother Magdalena Bravo de Lagunas y Cienfuegos.
 In 1504, Juan Bravo was already living in the city of Segovia in central Spain, and a year later he married Catalina del Rio, the only daughter of Diego del Rio, a member of the Council of Segovia, and Isabel de Herrera.
 They had three children: Gonzalo Bravo del Río, Luis Bravo and María de Mendoza.

 After becoming a widower in 1515, Bravo married María Coronel in his hometown of Segovia in 1519.[1]
-Maria was the daughter of Inigo López Coronel, a member of the Segovia Council and a rich merchant and the great-granddaughter of the converted Jew Avraham Senor Coronel.
+Maria was the daughter of Inigo López Coronel, a member of the Segovia Council and a rich merchant and the great-granddaughter of the converted Jew Abraham Senor Coronel.
 They had two sons from this marriage, Andrea Bravo de Mendoza and Juan Bravo de Mendoza.
 Inigo López Coronel bequeathed all his property to his son-in-law Juan Bravo, on the condition that Maria and Juan's children inherit them.